ufs-community/UFS_UTILS/tests/README.md

 - The test should begin with a print to standard output, such as "Starting test of ..."
 - A call to the function or routine to be tested.
-- Output from the function or routine should be compared to expected values.
-If wrong values are returned, the test should stop with a bad status.
+- Output from the function or routine must be compared to expected values.
+If wrong values are returned, the test must stop with a non-zero exit code.
-- If the test is successful, that message should be printed to standard output, i.e., print*,"SUCCESS!"
+- If the test is successful, the test must return an exit code of 0.
+And this message should be printed to standard output: print*,"SUCCESS!"

+**The test must never rely on human inspection of results - it should be fully automated.**

 ### HOW TO COMPILE THE TEST UNDER CMAKE.